kaltar/Notify/guide/notify.usage.md

 	// The following message will be type 'default' Notify::msg('The weather today is cool');

+### Persistent Messages

+Persistent messages are useful for displaying notices after a redirect.
+This messages are stored in a session, and will be retrieved on the next render() called, even if it's on another request (a different page).
+Once they are displayed via render, all messages in the session are deleted.
+The default value of this behavior is set in the config file:

+	// By default, should notify always create
+	// persistent messages (via session)?
+	'persistent_messages'	=> FALSE,

+Similarly to the default message type, Notify will change the default value for the use of persistent messages, and will add to a session all the messages that are added **AFTER** Notify::persistent_messages is called.
+Notify::restore_persistent_messages() will restore the default message type to the one set on the config file.

+	// The following message will be type persistent or not persistent as config file says Notify::msg('The astronauts are entering the spaceship');

+	// Change default
+	Notify::persistent_messages(TRUE);

+	// The following will be stored in a session Notify::msg('The spaceship fuel is low');

+	// Change default
+	Notify::persistent_messages(FALSE;

+	// This message will NOT be stored in the session Notify::msg('The spaceship is about to explode!','alert');

+If you require a single message to be persistent, without calling Notify::persistent_messages(TRUE); you can add the parameter when calling the msg() method.
+Asuming that on config persistent_messages = FALSE, we have that:

+	Notify::msg('this is not persistent');

+	Notify::msg('this is still not persistent','warning');

+	Notify::msg('this IS persistent','warning', TRUE);

+	Notify::msg('this IS persistent', NULL, TRUE);

 ### Changing the view

 Changes the view to be used for rendering the messages.